zack-overflow/Sudoku-Solver/documentation/TESTING.md

 ```

 ### Bad Input for Board
-Groups of 81 random numbers are generated to test `solver`'s response to incorrect/ unsolvable sudoku boards
+50 groups of 81 random numbers are generated to test `solver`'s response to incorrect/ unsolvable sudoku boards and hit possible edge cases
 ```
-./sudoku solve < ../sudoku/./badboard 50 8
+./sudoku solve < ../sudoku/./randboard 50 8
 ```